Ajax23/PoreMS/docsrc/workflow.rst

 The pore system is simulated in the NVT ensample, since NPT in GROMACS displaces the grid molecules in the simulation while adjusting the box-size to the pressure.
 Nonetheless, the system needs to be simulated at a specified density.
-This is done by iterativaly filling the box with the solute molecules, here water, until achieving the reference density as in an NPT simulation at the desired pressure.
+This is done by iteratively filling the box with the solute molecules, here water, until achieving the reference density as in an NPT simulation at the desired pressure.

 .. note::

   If the GROMACS filling functions, like ``solvate`` or ``insert-molecules`` are used with small molecules, it may happen that molecules are placed within the grid.
-Naturally these molecules have to be removed from the grid before running the simulation.
+Naturally these molecules must be removed from the grid before running the simulation.